pbiswas-kol/OPC-Client/README.md

 # OPC-Client
-OPC Client using .net core
+OPC Client using .net core.

 It's a OPC client that is connecting to a OPC UA server Simulator using .net standard opc ua sdk.